-- (1) large population increases in the project area - (2) loss of fish and wildlife habitat - (3) nitrogen supersaturation of stream water - (4) selective clearing of 56,000 acres of vegetation - (5) construction of 2 dams with a combined storage of over 10 million acres-feet.
+- (3) nitrogen supersaturation of stream water - selective clearing of 56,000 acres of vegetation (4) - (5) construction of 2 dams with a combined storage of over 10 million acres-feet.

 We can only caution that these and other significant environmental effects be mitigated to the extent possible if the decision is made to proceed with the project.